systemslab/popper-paper/paper/paper.md

 As shown in this use case, execution and validation of results is fully automated.
-By contrasting this with the common practice of providing source code and a `README` that a reader has to go through, we can observe the benefits of Popperizing experiments.
-Additionally, having _all_ dependencies and parametrization explicitly available eases the "reverse walking" of the experimentation workflow, starting with a PDF, going back to a Jupyter notebook with the analysis, with the possibility of drilling down all the way to the source code.
+By contrasting this with the common practice of providing source code and a `README` that a reader has to go through, we can perceive the benefits of Popperizing experiments.
+Additionally, having _all_ dependencies and parametrization explicitly available eases the "reverse walking" of the experimentation workflow, starting with a PDF, going back to a Jupyter notebook to see the analysis of results, and possibly drilling down all the way to the source code.

 # Discussion {#sec:discussion}